IDEAS AND PRACTICES

 The Chasidic movement started by the Ba'al Shem Tov (R' Yisroel ben Eliezer) in the mid-1700's harnessed the powerful ideas of Kabbalah to create a spiritual and psychological revolution in that has changed the lives of millions of people.

-In this course, taught by Rabbi Daniel Silverstein, we will study ideas, practical wisdom and exercises that can help us to live with more joy, presence and self-awareness.
+In this course, taught by Rabbi Daniel Silverstein, we will study ideas, practical wisdom and accessible, step-by-step exercises that can help us to live with more joy, presence and self-awareness.

 In the first instalment, we explore the teachings and practices of the Ba'al Shem Tov himself, the founder of the movement, his successor the Maggid of Mezritch and the Chernobyler Rebbe (Me'or Einayim), a key student of both the Ba'al Shem Tov and the Maggid.

 In the second instalment, we explore the texts and practices of the Degel Machaneh Ephraim (the grandson of the Ba'al Shem Tov), Rebbe Nachman of Breslov (the great-grandson of the Ba'al Shem Tov) and the radical Polish schools of Peshischa and Izhbitz.